The Best Fitness Trackers And Smartwatches to Buy in 2025

 The Apple Watch Series 11 refines the formula with meaningful upgrades in battery life, health insights, and durability.
 It now offers up to 24 hours of battery life in normal mode, or 38 hours in Low Power Mode, finally addressing one of the biggest frustrations for Apple users.
 Fast charging is also improved, with 15 minutes delivering up to 8 hours of use.

-The limitations remain: Apple’s battery still doesn’t compete with Garmin or WHOOP for multi-day use, and features like hypertension alerts may vary by region.
-But for iPhone users, the Series 11 is the most complete all-around smartwatch to date — combining health, lifestyle, and convenience in a seamless package.
+The limitations remain: Apple's battery still doesn't compete with Garmin or WHOOP for multi-day use, and features like hypertension alerts may vary by region.
+But for iPhone users, the Series 11 is the most complete all-around smartwatch to date, combining health, lifestyle, and convenience in a seamless package.

 2. Apple Watch Ultra 3

-The Ultra 3 is Apple’s rugged, adventure-focused model, built for athletes, explorers, and outdoor professionals.
-Its battery life extends up to 42 hours, or an impressive 72 hours in Low Power Mode, giving it the best endurance of any Apple Watch so far .
+The Ultra 3 is Apple's rugged, adventure-focused model, built for athletes, explorers, and outdoor professionals.
+Its battery life extends up to 42 hours, or an impressive 72 hours in Low Power Mode, giving it the best endurance of any Apple Watch so far.

-It brings new training load metrics, running buddy, and VO₂ max estimates, alongside the same Hypertension notifications and Sleep Score found on Series 11.
+It brings new training load metrics, running features, and VO2 max estimates, alongside the same Hypertension notifications and Sleep Score found on Series 11.
 The Ultra 3 also introduces satellite communication, a safety feature for off-grid locations.
 Its titanium case, sapphire display, WR100 water resistance, and IP6X dustproofing make it durable enough for extreme environments.

 Bulk and price are the main drawbacks, and casual users may find it overkill.
-But for endurance athletes, divers, or mountaineers, the Ultra 3 is Apple’s toughest, most capable smartwatch yet — a serious tool for performance and safety in harsh conditions.
+But for endurance athletes, divers, or mountaineers, the Ultra 3 is Apple's toughest, most capable smartwatch yet, a serious tool for performance and safety in harsh conditions.

 3. Samsung Galaxy Watch 8